 : An elderly person who carries racist attitudes and/or uses racial terms now considered derogatory.

-- Straight: Alice refers to Bob as "that colored man over there."
+- Straight: Alice refers to Bob as "that negro over there."

 - Exaggerated: Alice treats Bob like he's there to serve her even though he isn't.

 - Downplayed: Alice ignores Bob in a reception line because she doesn't shake hands with black people.

 - Alice is unaware that the term "colored" is no longer acceptable.

 - Alice hasn't been around many different-race people in her life; anyone who looks different really stands out to her.

 - Alice grew up in a time when her behavior would have been seen as normal and acceptable, and has a hard time accepting that times (and standards of behavior) have changed.